dubiousconst282/DistIL/README.md

 - Lambda Devirtualization
 - Method Inlining
 - Scalar Replacement of Aggregates
-- Value Numbering (🚧 WIP)
-- SLP and Loop Auto-vectorization (🚧 WIP)

-The project is stable enough to process libraries such as _ICSharpCode.Decompiler_ and _ImageSharp_ in full without crashing and without changing normal execution behavior (though unit tests may reveal some of them).
+The project is currently stable enough to process libraries such as _ICSharpCode.Decompiler_ and _ImageSharp_ in full without crashing or noticeably changing execution behavior.

 ## Linq Expansion
-This transform opportunistically rewrites Linq queries into imperative code in bottom-up order.
-It works by pattern matching and can only recognize a predefined set of known calls, which are listed below.
+Opportunistically rewrites Linq queries into imperative code in bottom-up order.
+This transform works by pattern matching and can only recognize a predefined set of known calls, which are listed below.

 For [typical queries](./tests/Benchmarks/LinqBenchs.cs), it yields speed-ups ranging between 2-8x: